roytang/blog/content/posts/2008/06/kung-fu-panda.md

 Watch it, and be blinded by awesomeness.

-For added effect, imagine it&#8217;s really Jack Black doing everything the Panda does.
+For added effect, imagine it&'s really Jack Black doing everything the Panda does.